beniaminogreen/zoomerjoin/paper.md

 The fuzzy-string-grouping algorithm provides a principled way to correct misspellings in administrative datasets by combining similar pairs of strings into groups with a standardized name.
 The probabilistic record-linkage algorithm described by @Enamorado_2018 provides a way to link entities between two datasets but involves comparing all possible pairs between each datasets.
-A simple pre-processing step with the Locality-Sensitive Hashing methods of `zoomerjoin` can drastically decrease the runtime, by limiting comparisons pairs to units that have similar values of one or more blocking fields.
+A simple pre-processing step with the Locality-Sensitive Hashing methods of `zoomerjoin` can drastically decrease the runtime by limiting comparisons to pairs to units that have similar values of one or more blocking fields.
+This allows the algorithm to scale almost linearly with the size of the input datasets, at the cost of discarding a small amount of true matches excluded by the blocking scheme.

 ## Limitations and Future Work